Txnn3r/Txnn3r.github.io/_posts/2023-04-17-SummitCTF.md

 Viewing the TCP streams (stream 8-10 specifically) of those FTP packets, we can see that a file is being sent titled `summit_secrets.pdf`.
 From this I assumed there was a PDF somewhere we had to extract.

 Continuing to TCP stream 11 we can see a PDF file header, so we can assume this is the PDF.
 Clicking `Show data as` > `Raw` > `Save as...` and saving the file as `summit_secrets.pdf`.
-We successfully extracted the PDF file!
+We successfully extracted the PDF file.

 Finally, opening the pdf file we are given a flag!